Identity & Access Management

 What companies are looking for in this role.

-Designing and implementing identity architecture and authentication systems at scale
+Designing and architecting identity and authentication systems for large-scale distributed infrastructure

-Communicating security posture and architectural decisions to executive leadership
+Communicating security strategy and technical decisions to executive leadership and cross-functional stakeholders

 Technology